capy-language/capy/README.md

 #### Enums

-Enums are an incredibly useful construct for dealing with varying state.
+Enums are incredibly useful for dealing with varying state.
 In Capy enums look like this:

 ```cpp